Good listening! Good watching! Enjoy the modernism of Maekawa architecture at the prefectural music hall

 I have visited the music hall many times, but it may be my first time to see a curtain.
 Don't say "Is it necessary?"
 There is a deep reason for this.

 The concert hall was planned shortly after the war.
-Some members of the parliament had said, "What are the music halls, even though they have trouble eating?"
+Some members of the parliament have said that "What is a music hall when you have trouble eating?"
 It was said that as a result of proceeding as a “public hall that everyone can use” to persuade such voices, theater equipment such as curtains and projection screens would be added.

 However, the stage curtain is also designed by Maekawa.
 This time, it seems that it was a new tone based on the materials at the time, so if you have the opportunity, please watch it nearby.